ENCCS/performance-programming/content/compilers.rst

        }
      }
    }

-..
-Since this code is C, it uses the array semantics of the C language which leaves the multiplication with the size of the array element type to the compiler.
-For the purpose of this discussion

 We see that the ``i*n`` expression is invariant in the inner loop, so we can move it out: